-On Saturday, July 30 at 1:15PM & 5:30PM, Cultivating Peace Vermont will host two free performances of Earth Keepers, a mindfulness-based musical on the State House Lawn.
-This 45-minute interactive musical for all ages combines Earth-based chants that invite audience participation with monologue reflections on the interdependence of Earth, humans and the impact of war/violence.
-Bells of mindfulness, participatory singing, and guided meditation will establish an environment rich in opportunity for engagement and respite.
+On Saturday, July 30, 2022, Cultivating Peace Vermont hosted two free performances of Earth Keepers, a mindfulness-based musical on the State House Lawn in Montpelier.
+The 45-minute interactive musical for all ages combined Earth-based chants that invited audience participation with monologue reflections on the interdependence of Earth, humans, and the impact of war/violence.
+Bells of mindfulness, participatory singing, and guided meditation established an environment rich in opportunity for engagement and respite.

 “Our aspiration for this performance is to invite reflection, create connection, and motivate acts of civil engagement, inspiring new ideas of how to care for this Earth and each other.” – Ginger Cloud, author of Earth Keepers and Board Member of Cultivating Peace Vermont.

-Cultivating Peace Vermont offers these free two performances as gifts to our Vermont community; a resting place to settle into the comfort of the Earth after over two years of surviving a global pandemic.
-Live Stream Available Saturday 5:30 EST on ORCA Media’s Youtube Channel
+Cultivating Peace Vermont offered these two free performances as gifts to our Vermont community; a resting place to settle into the comfort of the Earth after over two years of surviving a global pandemic.

-Thank you to the many individual donors and community business sponsors that have made this production possible, with special thanks to Vermont Bicycle Shop, Hunger Mountain Coop, ORCA Media, and Montpelier Alive!
+Thank you to the many individual donors and community business sponsors that have made this production possible, including Vermont Bicycle Shop, Hunger Mountain Coop, ORCA Media, and Montpelier Alive!

-This event is funded in part by a grant award from Montpelier Alive, with funds from the Montpelier Downtown Improvement District.
+This event was funded in part by a grant award from Montpelier Alive, with funds from the Montpelier Downtown Improvement District.

 Earth Keepers Singers